Legal Intern Practice Rule

 How to Qualify for Rule 715

 Students may be licensed for supervised practice through Kansas Supreme Court Rule 715.
-Learn about the guidelines for getting a Legal Intern Permit on this page.
+Learn about the guidelines for getting a Legal Intern Permit from the Kansas Judicial Branch.

 Credit Hours Requirement